Austinmc41/kpler/README.md

 Unit tests

-There is basic test coverage for getting and posting vessels These tests can be viewed in tests/test_views.py & and tests/test_models.py
+There is basic test coverage for getting and posting vessels These tests can be viewed in `tests/test_views.py` & and `tests/test_models.py`

-command to run tests: `sudo docker compose run web python manage.py test`
+command to run tests from backend dir: `sudo docker compose run web python manage.py test`